project-chip/connectedhomeip/docs/silabs/wifi/WIFI_ANDROID.md

-# Commissioning Wifi Device using Android
+# Commissioning Wi-Fi Device using Android

 Commissioning can be done using an Android Phone through the following steps.